Plant Protein for Vegans (a Long List)

 We have not been taught the protein content of all our food that grows from the ground.
 Plants.

-We have not been taught that many of our largest land creatures only consume another’s fluids while nursing—they don’t eat the flesh of others.
-They eat plants for the rest of their lives.
+We have not been taught that many of our largest land creatures only consume another’s fluids while nursing.
+After nursing, they don’t eat the flesh of others, just plants for the rest of their lives.

 Yet, they get enough protein.
 They are strong.
 Many are huge.
 They also don’t require soy.

-We have bison, camel, cow, donkey, elephants, elk, giraffe, gorillas, hippopotamus, horses, kangaroo, moose, panda, rhinoceros, sheep, water buffalo, yak, zebra, and more herbivores.
+We have bison, cow, donkey, elephants, elk, giraffe, gorillas, hippopotamus, horses, moose, rhinoceros, sheep, water buffalo, yak, zebra, and more herbivores.

-But does any of this knowledge apply to humans?
+But does any of that knowledge apply to humans?

-the editor-in-chief of the American Journal of Cardiology sharing why humans are herbivores and why humans should eat plant-based/vegan
+the editor-in-chief of the American Journal of Cardiology shares why humans are herbivores and why he recommends humans should eat plant-based/vegan

-the discovery that the type of protein we ingest turns tumor growth on or off—and animal protein was found to turn tumor growth on
+the science that discovered that the type of protein we ingest turns tumor growth on or off—and that animal protein was found to turn tumor growth on

 While learning about all the herbivores listed above, my nutrition instructors also taught us about the origins of the protein myth.

-I was taught that I’m eating enough protein if I eat my required daily calories from whole plant foods (food that grows from the ground, with minimal processing).
+My professors taught me that I’m eating enough protein if I’m eating my required daily calories from whole plant foods (food that grows from the ground, with minimal processing).

 I didn’t believe any of this at first.
-So I eventually studied our government’s USDA nutrition database, plus more research, to verify this.
+So I eventually delved into our government’s USDA nutrition database, as well as more research, to verify what I had been taught…

-I found the government’s facts on how much protein is in all our foods
+I found the government’s facts on how much protein is in plant food

-I also found the protein amount I should consume each day (likely more protein than I need)
+I found the amount of protein I should consume each day (likely more protein than I need)

 my ideal weight in pounds